IQTLabs/gamutRF/BUILD.md

 2. Plug in the USB3.1 Flash drive into a USB3 port on the Pi4.

-3. Install Raspberry Pi OS Lite (64-bit), a port of Debian Bullseye with no desktop environment to the micro SD card.
+3. Install Ubuntu 22.04.1 LTS Server (64-bit) to the micro SD card.

 4. Install dependencies:
 ```